BananaBrigade/discord-chatbot/README.md

-# read the me
+# readme
-please
+I have read and have accepted the terms of service